 Darlene is married to Michael Cooley, mother of three grown sons and one daughter in law and the grandmother of one beautiful granddaughter.
 She enjoys reading, sewing, walking, listening to music and supporting her football team, the Philadelphia Eagles.

-Stephen Payson is the 2016-2017 Pediatric Oncology Chaplain Fellow dedicated to serving pediatric cancer patients and their loved ones during inpatient and outpatient care.
+Stephen Payson is the Four Diamonds Pediatric Oncology Chaplain, dedicated to serving pediatric cancer patients and their loved ones during inpatient and outpatient care.
 He is an ordained minister with the Orthodox Presbyterian Church.

 Stephen completed his Master of Divinity degree at Andover Newton Theological School in Newton Centre, Massachusetts in 1994 and was a 1985 graduate of Bowdoin College, located in Brunswick, Maine.
-After 20 years in congregational ministry, Stephen did his chaplaincy training last year as a Chaplain Resident at Penn State Hershey Medical Center, where he served a variety of patients and families in the Pediatric Intensive Care and Pediatric Acute Care Units, as well as in the Surgical Intensive Care and Internal Medicine Units of the hospital.
-As this year’s Pediatric Oncology Chaplain Fellow, he is excited to be providing pastoral care to patients, families, and staff on the Pediatric Oncology/Hematology Unit.
+After 20 years in congregational ministry, Stephen did his chaplaincy training in 2015-16 as a Chaplain Resident at Penn State Hershey Medical Center, where he served a variety of patients and families in the Pediatric Intensive Care and Pediatric Acute Care Units, as well as in the Surgical Intensive Care and Internal Medicine Units of the hospital.
+After completing his residency, Stephen served as the Chaplain Fellow for Pediatric Oncology and is excited to continue providing pastoral care to patients, families, and staff on the Pediatric Oncology/Hematology Unit as the first staff chaplain for pediatric oncology.

 Stephen and his wife, Catalina, reside in Mifflinburg, Pennsylvania, and they have four adult children.
-In addition to his work as a chaplain, Stephen also serves as interim minister at Calvary Orthodox Presbyterian Church in Middletown, PA.
+For the first few years of their marriage, they lived in Buenos Aires, Argentina, Catalina’s native city and land.
+In addition to his work as a chaplain, Stephen also serves as interim minister of Calvary Orthodox Presbyterian Church in Middletown, PA.